joshbegley/nyt-latest/previous.md

 `In 2020, the president declared China’s crackdown on Uyghurs a genocide.
 Now, it rarely surfaces.`\
 https://www.nytimes.com/2026/05/13/us/politics/uyghurs-beijing-summit-trump-xi-political-prisoners.html

-**Netanyahu Made a ‘Secret Visit’ to U.A.E.
-During Iran War**\
+**Israel Says Netanyahu Made a Secret Trip to U.A.E., Which Says He Didn’t**\
-`The visit to meet with the Emirati leader, Sheikh Mohamed bin Zayed, was another sign of how Israel and the Emirates have drawn closer together.`\
+`The claim and the denial signaled both how close Israel and the United Arab Emirates have become, and how delicate that relationship remains.`\
 https://www.nytimes.com/2026/05/13/world/middleeast/netanyahu-uae-iran-war.html

 **More U.S. Spy Planes and Drones Are Surveilling Cuba**\